GongSakura/donot-forget/docs/shell/variable.md

 <br/>

 - **Environment variables**<br/>
-  They are **scoped** in both the main process and subprocesses, variables can be declared as environment variables by adding `export` prefix.
+  They are **scoped** in both the main process and subprocesses.
+Any variable can be declared as a environment variable by a prefix: `export`.

-  Use ` env ` or ` printenv ` commands to check whether a variable is the environment variable.
+  Use command ` env ` or ` printenv ` to check all environment variables.
     ```bash showLineNumbers
       # script1.sh
       v="Hello Shell"
       export v

+      # script2.sh
+      echo $v               # print: "Hello Shell"

       # in terminal
       source script1.sh     # execute script1.sh in current process
       env                   # now, "v=Hello Shell" is in the output
       printenv              # now, "v=Hello Shell" is in the output

-      # script2.sh
-      echo $v               # print: "Hello Shell"

-      # in terminal
       sh script2.sh         # execute script2.sh in subprocess, print: "v=Hello Shell"
     ```